emu-rs/rustual-boy/CONTRIBUTING.md

 **User interface**: Currently, Rustual Boy expects a ROM as its first command line arg.
 That's it!
 No further options, nothing.
 Ideally, we'd have both an improved CLI and a GUI would be ideal.
 This could obviously use a bit of TLC!

+**Additional frontend(s)** Integration with something like [libretro](https://www.libretro.com/)/[retroarch](https://www.libretro.com/index.php/retroarch-2/) would be a HUGE win for us in terms of having a great user experience and getting people actually using this thing :)

 **Performance**: As we've primarily focused on nailing the core emulation before spending too much time on this, the emulator is nowhere near as fast as it could be!

 **Documentation**: Both inside and out, this project currently lacks any and all documentation, really.